 We work with you and offer as much or as little help as you need.

 For added peace of mind we can offer a fixed fee or an hourly rate to suit your needs.
+We normally charge £850 plus VAT where there is a simple transfer on the death of one spouse.
+This includes completing the IHT forms, obtaining the Grant of Probate and arranging for the closure and transfer of assets.

 There are no hidden costs or percentage uplifts on the value of the estate.
 We can talk to you confidentially on the telephone before we meet, or you can come in and see us.